Table of Contents

 There are certain factors which can increase the risk of causing or triggering personality disorders, these factors include:

-- An abusive, violent, unbalanced, or disordered family life during childhood
+- An abusive, violent, unbalanced, or disordered family life during childhood.

-- Diagnosed with a childhood conduct disorder
+- Diagnosed with a childhood conduct disorder.

-- Disparities in the brain chemistry and structure
+- Disparities in the brain chemistry and structure.

 Diagnosis of Personality Disorders

-A physical examination is performed and in-depth questions about patient’s health are noted.
+A physical examination is performed and in-depth questions about the patient’s health are noted.
 There are certain cases in which the symptoms might be related to an underlying physical health problem.
 These problems require an appropriate evaluation, which may include lab tests and also a screening test for alcohol and drugs.

 This includes a comprehensive evaluation about feelings, outlooks and behavior.
 This may also include a questionnaire to help identify the diagnosis.

-Diagnostic criteria in the DSM -5
+Diagnostic criteria in the DSM-5

-The doctor compares the symptoms to the criteria mentioned in the diagnostic and statistical manual of Mental Disorders (DSM-5), published by American Psychiatry Association.
+The doctor compares the symptoms to the criteria mentioned in the diagnostic and statistical manual of Mental Disorders (DSM-5), published by the American Psychiatry Association.

 Criteria for diagnosis

-Personality disorder has its own set of diagnostic criteria, and according to DSM -5, the diagnosis includes long-standing noticeable deviation from the social prospects that commonly leads to substantial distress or damage.
+Personality disorder has its own set of diagnostic criteria, and, according to DSM-5, the diagnosis includes long-standing noticeable deviation from the social prospects that commonly leads to substantial distress or damage.

 Treatment of Personality Disorders